Return to Campus Policy

 - Staff and faculty are expected to report locations or examples of social distancing congestion to assist with identifying potential problem areas.

 - Staff or faculty who experience an onset of symptoms while at work must leave campus immediately.
-Staff should contact their manager and the Office of Human Resources to request leave.
+Staff should contact their manager and the Office of Human Resources.
 Faculty should contact their dean or department chair.

 - Employees who are unable to work due to personal illness should use available sick time.
 If an employee’s available sick time has already been exhausted, they should contact a Benefits Counselor at email@example.com to discuss available leave options.